Upon arrival in Kathmandu (Nepal)

 All our trekking and climbing guides are well qualified and highly experienced with 9- 10 years on this job.
 We provide training for our staff yearly on medical and climbing, with their efficiency, and cheerful attitude, providing helps, information and the needs of the guests of nationalities.

 Assuring that all our trips are well managed by the expert team of tourism professional all our guides have a good knowledge regarding the culture and customs of the routes on trekking and tours, share experience and cultural insights of the country that’s missed out in travel guide books.
-During your time with us, you will have time learning Nepali phrases and other cultural aspects during the journey.
+During your time with us, you will have time to learn Nepali phrases and other cultural aspects during the journey.
 As we organize varied treks in Nepal Himalaya, on group trekking we provide a trek leader with an assistance leader on each trekking depending upon the size of the groups.

 Our porter is fully equipped with warm gear and insured on each trip by the company.
 We take care of our staff/porters' welfare as well as the client’s safeties.